speakeasy-api/openapi-reference-documentation/README.md

 ## Operation Object

-An Operation describes a single endpoint within the API, including all its possible inputs/outputs and configuration required to make a successful request.
+An operation object describes a single API operation within a path, including all its possible inputs/outputs and configuration required to make a successful request.

+Each operation object corresponds to an HTTP verb, such as `get`, `post`, or `delete`.

 Example: